Men's liberation movement: Race

-Racial differences have existed within the men's liberation movement which despite its very best efforts of inclusion such divisions have on occasion been problematic.
-Some profeminist scholars in political opposition to the movement and arguably more widely men's rights have argued that racism within American society has emasculated non-white men.
+Racial differences have existed within the men's liberation movement which, despite its best efforts of inclusion, such divisions have on occasion been problematic.
+Some feminist scholars in political opposition to the movement have argued that racism within American society has emasculated non-white men.
 For example, black men are perceived to lack control over their innate sexual aggression.
-Within this ideological framework black men are presented as hyper-sexual to an animalistic degree; they therefore represent beasts, not men.
+Within this ideological framework black men are presented as hyper-sexual to an animalistic degree and are compared to animals, predators and beasts because of this.
 East Asian Americans, however, have been portrayed as unattractive and less masculine.

 Gay liberation

 Second-wave pro-feminism paid increased attention to issues of sexuality, particularly the relationship between homosexual men and hegemonic masculinity.
 This shift led to more cooperation between the men's liberation and gay liberation movements.
 In part this cooperation arose because masculinity was then understood to be a social construction, and as a response to the universalization of "men" seen in previous men's movements.